Fragmon/flashforge-creator-5-unlock/README.md

 ---

-Root access and quality-of-life mods for the FlashForge C5 / Adventurer 5 series (Klipper-based firmware).
+Root access and quality-of-life mods for the FlashForge C5 series (Klipper-based firmware).

 ## Why this repository exists